The Roundup: No Way Out: Plot

 After a promotion, Detective Ma Seok-do and his team join the Metropolitan Investigation Unit.
 Their first major case involves the mysterious death of a woman named Go Sun-hee.
 An autopsy reveals she had a new, potent drug called "Hiper" in her system.
 Ma's investigation leads him to a local nightclub, where he uncovers a connection to a yakuza member named Hiroshi, who is supplying the drug from Incheon.

-Ma's team successfully apprehends Hiroshi and seizes a significant shipment of Hiper.
+Ma's team successfully apprehends Hiroshi and seizes a significant shipment of 20 kilos of Hiper.
 However, their victory is short-lived.
 A corrupt police captain, Joo Sung-chul, orchestrates an ambush, steals the confiscated drugs, and kills Hiroshi to cover his tracks.
 It is revealed that Joo is working for a powerful criminal syndicate known as the White Shark Clan.
 The theft of the Hiper angers the original Japanese yakuza owners, who dispatch a ruthless and skilled hitman named Ricky to Korea to reclaim their product.

 As Ma Seok-do closes in on another supplier named Tomo, Ricky assassinates the man, sparking a violent turf war between the hitman and the corrupt cop.
 Ma finds himself caught in the middle of this escalating conflict.
 He sets up a sting operation on a yacht to recover the drugs and trap Joo Sung-chul, using an informant named Chorong.
 The plan goes awry when Joo double-crosses everyone, making a separate deal with Ricky.
 Ma Seok-do is captured and taken to a remote location by the yakuza hitman.
 After a brutal interrogation, Ma manages to turn the tables and overpower his captor.
 Using a hidden tracker, he follows the stolen Hiper to Joo Sung-chul's office for a final confrontation.
 The police subsequently move in, arresting Joo and dismantling the yakuza network, allowing Ma and his team to celebrate another hard-won victory.

 A mid-credits scene sets up the next sequel, showing Ma Seok-do recruiting the informant Jang Yi-soo for a new investigation.